icopy-site/awesome/docs/awesome/awesome-hacking-locations.md

 #### SoHo

 > Co-working space, friendly hosts, artistic setting; has coffee, kitchen, bar and a garden.
-Entrance fee : 8 EUR to rent a desk
+Entrance fee: 8 EUR to rent a desk

 Webpage: http://soho.bg/